 Missouri Headwaters State Park: To visit the site where Lewis and Clark stayed in 1805 and the confluence of the Jefferson, Madison, and Gallatin Rivers.

 Looking for an authentic Montana experience?
 Try your hand at roping, with Yellowstone Basin Inn’s on-site roping, complete with straw bales, plastic calf heads, rodeo ropes, and a saddle seat to practice your skills.
 Enjoy complimentary roping lessons, fun for all ages – if you can move your wrist, you too can have a laugh!
-Just ask for a free lesson.
+Just ask for a free lesson from Greg.
 Available from May to October only.

 The Yellowstone area has unlimited hiking trails for all different fitness levels.
 Hike into the Yellowstone backcountry for a true wilderness experience, or follow a mellow, paved path to one of the many magnificent sites.
 Our staff can recommend hikes throughout the area, and several hiking books are available for guests to use and bring along on their journeys.